nayak-rakesh/go-tutorial/1-variable_&_datatypes/2_types.md

 7. Channels
     We will learn about it in concurrency.

-* In go when one type is converted to another type, a new memory is allocated depending upon type and the value is copied to the memory location.
+* In go when one type is converted to another type, a new memory is allocated depending upon type and the value is copied to the created memory location.

 ## OPERATORS
 Operators are different characters which are used to carry out different operations on operands.